Community Service

 Upper School Community Service requirements can be found here.

-COMMUNITY SERVICE AWARDS
+COMMUNITY SERVICE recognition

 At NCCS, students who have reached certain milestones in community service are recognized during graduation.

-SECOND MILE AWARDStudents who have completed 150 hours or more over their upper school career will receive the Second Mile award, based on Matthew 5:41: "If a soldier demands that you carry his gear for a mile, carry it two miles."
+Students who have completed 150 hours or more over their upper school career will receive the Second Mile award, based on Matthew 5:41: "If a soldier demands that you carry his gear for a mile, carry it two miles."

-I'M THIRD AWARDStudents who have gone above and beyond and completed over 300 hours of community service during their upper school career earn the I'm Third Award, based on Matthew 22:37-39: "Jesus replied, ‘You must love the Lord your God with all your heart, all your soul, and all your mind.’
+Students who have gone above and beyond and completed over 300 hours of community service during their upper school career earn the I'm Third Award, based on Matthew 22:37-39: "Jesus replied, ‘You must love the Lord your God with all your heart, all your soul, and all your mind.’
 This is the first and greatest commandment.
 A second is equally important: ‘Love your neighbor as yourself.’"

 KATHLEEN SUTZ MEMORIAL SERVICE AWARD